 - Source(s) of Contamination: The primary source(s) of contamination may include leaking tanks (above and below ground), pipelines, floor drains, landfills, fire-training areas, spills, and discharge areas.
 Secondary sources may include free phase product in the ground, contaminated soil, and contaminated groundwater. - Transport Pathways: Volatile contaminants can be found in various media under environmental conditions.
-A single site could contain VOCs in 1) a non-aqueous phase liquid (NAPL) phase, 2) dissolved in groundwater and pore water, 3) in a vapor phase, or 4) in a sorbed phase attached to soil particles or organic mater in the soil matrix.
+A single site could contain VOCs in 1) a non-aqueous phase liquid (NAPL) phase, 2) dissolved in groundwater and pore water, 3) in a vapor phase, or 4) in a sorbed phase attached to soil particles or organic matter in the soil matrix.
 The phase and matrix will influence contaminant transport, with vapor phases being of greatest interest in vapor intrusion investigations.
 Vapors can migrate through several transport mechanisms, including diffusion in the unsaturated zone, diffusion in shallow groundwater, horizontal and vertical migration via preferential pathways (e.g., utility corridors, pipelines, cracked clay), and advective/convective transport in the soil.
 Advective and convective transport is generally most active beneath or directly adjacent to buildings, where there can be a negative pressure differential between the building and the surrounding soil that tends to pull soil gas upwards towards the building (often referred to as building or stack effects).
 Gravity can drive NAPL and dissolved phase contaminants downward through preferential pathways in the vadose zone.
 Preferential pathways can be even more important for vapor phase migration; minor pressure differentials are all that is necessary to drive soil gas transport.
 However, it is also important to remember that contaminant migration is retarded by sorption and other processes. - Receptors and Land Use: The primary receptors of interest would be anyone living or working in an enclosed space above soil or groundwater that is contaminated by VOCs.
 This includes residential settings (e.g., single-family homes, townhouses, and trailers), industrial and commercial workplaces, office buildings, and educational and recreational settings (e.g., schools and gyms).
 Trailers enclosed at the bottom by a skirt have greater potential for vapor intrusion than do non-enclosed trailers.
 Air movement between the ground surface and the trailer bottom of the non-enclosed trailer would tend to minimize vapor buildup and associated vapor intrusion.
-In development of the CSM, receptor and land use factors should be evaluated and current as to foundation type whether residential structure or trailer since modern trailers could have cement runners or a foundation.
 Similarly, the existence of a basement, underground parking, or other modifications to the foundation should be considered in the vapor intrusion evaluation.
+The CSM should incorporate receptor and land use factors and building types.